zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/transportserver-resource.md

 docs: DOCS-598
 doctypes:
 - ''
-title: TransportServer Resource
+title: TransportServer resources
 toc: true
-weight: 1900
+weight: 700
 ---

+This document is reference material for the TransportServer resource used by F5 NGINX Ingress Controller.

 The TransportServer resource allows you to configure TCP, UDP, and TLS Passthrough load balancing.
 The resource is implemented as a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-This document is the reference documentation for the TransportServer resource.
-To see additional examples of using the resource for specific use cases, go to the [examples/custom-resources](https://github.com/nginxinc/kubernetes-ingress/tree/v3.5.2/examples/custom-resources) folder in our GitHub repo.
+The GitHub repository has [examples of the resources](https://github.com/nginxinc/kubernetes-ingress/tree/v3.5.2/examples/custom-resources) for specific use cases.

 ## Prerequisites

-- For TCP and UDP, the TransportServer resource must be used in conjunction with the [GlobalConfiguration resource](/nginx-ingress-controller/configuration/global-configuration/globalconfiguration-resource), which must be created separately.
+- For TCP and UDP, the TransportServer resource must be used in conjunction with the [GlobalConfiguration resource]({{< relref "configuration/global-configuration/globalconfiguration-resource.md" >}}), which must be created separately.
-- For TLS Passthrough, make sure to enable the [`-enable-tls-passthrough`](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments#cmdoption-enable-tls-passthrough) command-line argument of the Ingress Controller.
+- For TLS Passthrough, make sure to enable the [`-enable-tls-passthrough`]({{< relref "configuration/global-configuration/command-line-arguments#cmdoption-enable-tls-passthrough.md" >}}) command-line argument of NGINX Ingress Controller.

 ## TransportServer Specification